Flowers Safe for Dogs: The Complete UK Guide

 Sending flowers to someone with a dog

-Sending flowers to a dog owner needs to be considered carefully.
-Standard bouquets and even expensive ones often contain daffodils, gypsophila or chrysanthemums.
-The person sending them almost never thinks to check and the person receiving them may not know either.
+Sending flowers to a dog owner home is an important buying decision.
+Most mixed bouquets from supermarkets and local florists often contain daffodils, gypsophila, or chrysanthemums.
+The person sending them almost never thinks to check, and the person receiving them may not know either.

-The safest approach is to order from a florist who designs pet-safe arrangements from the ground up, and states clearly which stems are included.
-FlowerFix pet safe bouquets are built for exactly this — whether the recipient has a dog, a cat, or both.
+The safest approach is to order from a florist who specialises in pet-safe arrangements.
+FlowerFix pet safe bouquets are built for exactly this, whether the recipient has a dog, a cat, or both.

 Sending flowers to a dog owner?
 We’ve got it covered.

-Every FlowerFix pet safe bouquet is guaranteed free of daffodils, tulips, gypsophila, and chrysanthemums (the most common hazards).
-Free next day UK delivery from £25.
+Every FlowerFix pet safe bouquet is guaranteed free of daffodils, tulips, gypsophila and chrysanthemums.
+The most common hazards found in mixed bouquets.
+Free next-day UK delivery, from £25.

 Dogs are lower to the ground than cats, more likely to grab things quickly, and more likely to eat first and think later.
 A few habits make a meaningful difference.